aGuyNamedJonas/startmeup/README.md

 2. Run `$ zip startmeup.bundle.zip ./* .* -x ".git"`
 (Includes hidden files, excludes .git folder)
 3. Commit & Push
-4. Run `$ npx startmeup github.com/your-user/your-repo <subfolder>` - startmeup will now detect your bundle and download that instead of doing a full git clone 👍🏻
+4. Run `$ npx startmeup github.com/your-user/your-repo <subfolder>` - startmeup will now detect your bundle and download that instead of doing a full git clone

 # Add your own starters
-> Adding your bundle to `starters.json` lets people run `$ npx startmeup <your-starter-name>` to get it.
+After you created a `startmeup.bundle.zip` bundle (see above) to speedup usage of your starter, make it even more convenient to use by adding it to `starters.json`.

-After you created a `startmeup.bundle.zip` bundle to speedup usage of your starter, make it even more convenient to use by adding it to `starters.json` ✌🏻
+This lets everyone use your starter by simply running `$ npx startmeup <starter>`

 New entries to `starters.json` are auto-merged.

 # Why?
 I love the convenience how tools like `create-react-app` or `cdk init` allow you to quickly setup a template to start coding fast.

-However I didn't find an easy way to build & reuse (+ share) my own starter-templates - that's why I created startmeup.
+I wanted the same convenience for building, reusing & sharing my own starter-temlates.

 # Contribute
 [How to contribute](./CONTRIBUTING.md)